pwa-builder/PWABuilder/docs/home/sw-intro.md

 Using `clients.claim()` in our activation listener tells our service worker to take control of new clients right away.

 #### Defining A Fetch Strategy
-Once the service worker is precaching assets, we need to provide some functionality for retrieving those assets.
+Once the service worker is pre-caching assets, we need to provide some functionality for retrieving those assets.

 We listen to the `fetch` event to allow us to intercept and handle requests for assets: